zainen/kainess-api-rust/README.md

 Traditional Chinese medicine Database with multiple herbs some without helpful data TODO work on connection to recipes with health benefits
 ### User
-Ownership of personal added recipes and favourited recipes favourites herbs etc.
+Ownership of personally added recipes and favourited recipes herbs etc.